 Foreign Affairs Information Technology Fellowship

-Visit the FAIT fellowship program website to see all benefits and eligibility requirements, view webinars and videos, and to apply for the program.
+Visit the FAIT Fellowship website to see all benefits and eligibility requirements, view webinars and videos, and apply for the program.

 Eligibility